DataDog/documentation/content/en/logs/guide/ease-troubleshooting-with-cross-product-correlation.md

 When your users are encountering errors or high latency in your application, drilling down to view the logs from a problematic request can reveal exactly what went wrong.
 By pulling together all the logs pertaining to a given request, you can see in rich detail how it was handled from beginning to end so you can quickly diagnose the issue.

-Correlating your logs also eases [aggressive sampling strategy without losing entity-level consistency][2] with the use of attributes like `trace_id` and `session_id`.
+Correlating your logs with traces also eases [aggressive sampling strategy without losing entity-level consistency][2] with the use of `trace_id`.

 [Correlating application logs](#correlate-application-logs) offers extensive visibility across your stack, but some very specific use cases require correlation deeper into your stack.
 Follow the links to complete setup per use case: